 | 90% | 59% | 12% | 0.5% |

 The benchmark numbers make the same point.
 On -bench, a tool-agent benchmark over retail and airline tasks, GPT-4o solves a meaningful share of tasks once but its pass^8 (succeeding on all eight independent attempts of the same task) falls below 25% in retail.[4]
-An agent that is right most of the time is still wrong often enough that, over a long run, failure is the expected outcome unless you engineer around it.
+An agent that's right most of the time is still wrong often enough that, over a long run, failure is the expected outcome unless you engineer around it.

-query_db with {"id": "A102"}.This loop assumes the agent picks the right tool, formats the arguments correctly, and stops after getting an answer.
+get_run with {"id": "RUN-842"}.This loop assumes the agent picks the right tool, formats the arguments correctly, and stops after getting an answer.
 In practice, any of those steps can fail.
-The rest of this article introduces failures one at a time, shows the symptom, and then adds a defense.
+Each failure section below introduces one symptom and then adds a defense.

 | Category | Typical Symptom | Root Cause Example |